-Elvira: The Immigration Play is a new play by Jessica Carmona.
-It is based on the life story of Elvira Arellano.
-The play centers around an imaginary encounter between a U.S. Immigration and Customs Enforcement (ICE) agent and Elvira.
-As the interrogation unfolds, Elvira recounts her journey, from being the daughter of a farmer in México to becoming Time Magazine’s Person of the Year.
+Elvira: The Immigration Play is a new play by Jessica Carmona and Directed by Misti B. Wills.
+Inspired by the life story of Elvira Arellano, the play offers up an imaginary encounter between a U.S. Immigration and Customs Enforcement (ICE) Officer and Elvira on the day of her arrest in August 2007.
+As an interrogation unfolds, Elvira recounts her journey, from being the daughter of a farmer in México to becoming Time Magazine’s Person of the Year.

 About Jessica Carmona, the writer of Elvira: The Immigration Play...

 Jessica is Puerto Rican.
 She grew up in a loving, middle class home in Rochester, New York.
 She started studying dance at the School of the Arts in Rochester, and she continued to study acting when she got accepted into NYU Tisch School of the Arts.